bayesbay.BayesianInversion

 - class bayesbay.BayesianInversion(parameterization, log_likelihood, n_chains=10, walkers_starting_states=None, save_dpred=True)

-A high-level class for performing Bayesian inversion using Markov Chain Monte Carlo (McMC) methods.
+A high-level class for Bayesian inversion using Markov chain Monte Carlo.

 This is a subclass of